Constrained Posterior Sampling: Time Series Generation with Hard Constraints: Theoretical Justification

-We note that Assumption~\ref{assumption:2} ensures the existence of a unique solution to the linear problem $Ax =y$.
-While there exist many efficient methods to solve such problems under this assumption, the focus of this paper is not on solving this problem efficiently.
-Instead, we use this well-studied problem as a framework to analyze the convergence properties of Algorithm \ref{alg: constrained synthesis}, providing valuable insights for better practical performance.
+In general, the theorem draws equivalence between the projection step and sampling from a Dirac delta distribution centered at $\zohatprojzt$.
+Additionally, \textbf{Theorem \ref{th:distribution}} can be extended to non-smooth penalty functions as in \textbf{Algorithm \ref{alg: constrained synthesis}} because the projection operation (line 5) can be written as a series of updates from $\zohatzt$ to $\zohatprojzt$.
+Therefore, \textbf{Theorem \ref{th:distribution}} still provides the updated $p_{\theta,t}(z_{t-1} \mid z_t)$ for \textbf{Algorithm \ref{alg: constrained synthesis}}.
+Now, we investigate the convergence properties for \textbf{Algorithm \ref{alg: constrained synthesis}} under the following assumption. \begin{assumption} Let the data distribution be $\prooftruedistr$, where $\mu \in \mathbb{R}^n$, and the constraint set be defined as $\mathcal{C} = \{z \in \mathbb{R}^n \mid Az=y\}$ with $A \in \mathbb{R}^{m \times n}$ such that $rank(A) = n \leq m$.
+Suppose there exists a unique solution $\gtsoln \in \mathbb{R}^n$ that satisfies the desired constraints in $\mathcal{C}$. \end{assumption} \textbf{Assumption~\ref{assumption:2}} ensures the existence of a unique solution to the linear problem $Ax =y$.
+While there exist many methods to solve such problems under this assumption, our focus, as in \cite{rout2023theoretical,rout2023solving,chen2023score}, is to use this problem as a framework to analyze the convergence properties of \textbf{Algorithm \ref{alg: constrained synthesis}}, providing valuable insights for better practical performance.
+We note that similar assumptions (unique solution) are made in the theoretical analysis of algorithms designed for sample recovery and image inpainting \cite{chen2023score, rout2023theoretical} using diffusion models.